Living with a disability or health condition

 You must have a care needs assessment before you can access these services.
 If you think this may benefit you, you can speak to your social worker about it, if you have one.

 Essex Cares Limited (ECL) offers support in the home and community for adults with learning disabilities and older adults.
-Their Community Hubs across Essex offer interesting activities, such as arts and crafts, photography, cooking and music.
+Their day centres across Essex offer interesting activities, such as arts and crafts, photography, cooking and music.

 Below is a list of organisations that provide inclusive and accessible activities for adults: